hyperledger/iroha/iroha_2_whitepaper.md

    +--------------------------------+
 ```

-### 2.6.
-Transactions
+### 2.5.
+Smart Contracts

+Iroha provides a library of smart contracts called **I**roha **S**pecial **I**nstructions (ISI).
+To execute logic on the ledger, these smart contracts can be invoked via either transactions or registered event listeners.

-Iroha ships with a library of smart contracts, called the Iroha Special Instructions.
-These include the following basic transaction types to support asset management use cases:
+These include the following smart contracts to support asset management use cases:

 * Domain registration
 * Asset creation
-* Transfer
+* Asset Transfer

-It should be noted that transfer transactions support both transfer of assets and domains, and that when transfer domains, all the associated assets and chaincode are also transferred.

 Arbitrary data can be stored using the following: